cdktf/cdktf-provider-google/docs/computeAddress.csharp.md

 The static external IP address represented by this resource.

-Only
-IPv4 is supported.
-An address may only be specified for INTERNAL address types.
 The IP address must be inside the specified subnetwork, if any.
 Set by the API if undefined.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.76.0/docs/resources/compute_address#address ComputeAddress#address}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.77.0/docs/resources/compute_address#address ComputeAddress#address}

 ---